gflewis/sndml3/docs/index.md

 then SNDML will issue a `CREATE TABLE` statement before starting the load.

-If the initial test is successful, then we can begin configuring the agent.
+If the initial test is successful, then we can begin configuring the Agent.

 ## Create a Database Agent Record